Using Persistent Storage in Virtual Kubernetes Services (VKS)

 storage: 1Gi

-#Using storage inside a Pod
+# Use storage in a Pod

 template: